VMGWARE/.github/profile/README.md

 ## 🌈 Contributing

 We welcome contributions to our open-source projects!
-Check out the projects on our [GitHub]([https://github.com/vmgware](https://github.com/VMGWARE)) to get involved.
+Check out the projects on our [GitHub](https://github.com/VMGWARE) to get involved.

 To start, take a look at the open issues labeled `good first issue` or `help wanted`.
-Read our [contributing docs]([https://github.com/vmgware](https://github.com/VMGWARE)/.github/blob/main/CONTRIBUTING.md) for guidelines.
+Read our docs for guidelines.

 ## 👩‍💻 Resources